martin-eden/tagging_guideline/readme.md

 ## Savior

 I've established markup style and used it for my personal code since 2002.
-In 2016 I was asked to explain it.
-So demonstrating it here, not obligating anyone to use.
+It allows easy regroup past commits by themes and merge them.
+(For those who like to keep history simple and know what `$ git rebase -i HEAD~20` does.)

 ## Panacea

 Mark changes by your judgement and by code changes they do.
+Also mention part names as tags.

     [.^] [readme] Reworded some lines.
     [?+] [string-concatter] Added experimental garbage-collection heuristic.